 However, there is another MUC proposed in the 2022-2023 cycle, MUC2022-063 Percentage of Prevalent Patients Waitlisted (PPPW) and Percentage of Prevalent Patients Waitlisted in Active Status (aPPPW), which tracks the percentage of patients in each dialysis practitioner group practice who were on the kidney or kidney-pancreas transplant waitlist (all patients or patients in active status).

-In effect, this MUC tracks only new patients - MUC2022-063 tracks how well a group/practice can maintain patients on the waitlist.
-MAP acknowledged that this measure and MUC2022-063 can be considered complementary.
+In effect, this MUC tracks only new patients - MUC2022-063 tracks how well a group/practice is able to maintain patients on the waitlist.